 At Sage Music, we help our students audition into the schools mentioned above, achieving a 100% acceptance rate in 2018.
 If you’re looking for a great music teacher, please contact us.

-How to breath properly for singing
+How to breathe properly for singing

 This is a step-by-step guide to engaged breathing.
 Engaged breathing is when the mind and the body are both focusing on breathing rather than keeping it running in the background.
 By using these steps, engaged breathing will become easier to practice not only in making music, but help with taking those deep breaths we all need in our day-to-day lives.